-No squeezing or knuckle-scraping grating is required to make these Meyer Lemon Yogurt Squares.
+Making Meyer Lemon Yogurt Squares requires no squeezing or knuckle-scraping grating.
 These cookies have a coconut shortbread base with a light and creamy lemon layer over the top.
 Not as rich and heavy as traditional lemon squares but every bit as delicious.

 Over at Will Write for Food (an interesting website about the art of food blogging), Dianne J. recently hosted a lively discussion concerning what constitutes an adapted or inspired recipe, an original recipe and outright stealing.